valpyots/tsoha-project/README.md

 - respond to existing topics

+- choose a category for their post

 - view their own posts on their profile

 - allow others to view other user's profiles and their posts , if set to public

-- browse all posts
+- browse all posts, browse post by category

+The application also supports admin users, who can:

+- delete any post or message

+- view all profiles, even those set to private

 Features that I still plan to implement:

-- admin user accounts, which  will also be able to:

-	- delete any post or message
+- for admin accounts:

 	- block an user from posting

-	- view all profiles, even those set to private

 - sorting posts by date or comment amount, both ascending and descending

-- post categories, sorting posts by category
+- profile bios to describe user

+- editing own user data (ie. change password, bio, profile visibility)

+- better user interface

+- in-app admin creation (currently admin users can only be created from the database)